pulumi/pulumi/tests/testdata/codegen/kubernetes20/docs/provider/_index.md

         <span class="property-indicator"></span>
         <span class="property-type">int</span>
     </dt>
     <dd>Maximum time in seconds to wait before cancelling a HTTP request to the Kubernetes server.
-Default value is 32.</dd></dl>
+Default value is 32.
+It can also be sourced from the following environment variable: <code>PULUMI_K8S_CLIENT_TIMEOUT</code></dd></dl>
 </pulumi-choosable>
 </div>